-Current Title: Juvenile Justice Translational Research on Interventions for Adolescents in the Legal System (JJ-Trials)
+Current Title: Juvenile Justice-Translational Research on Interventions for Adolescents in the Legal System (JJ-TRIALS)

-Principal Investigator: Danica Kalling Knight, PhD TJJD Partner: Nancy Arrigona Co-Principal Investigators: Patrick M. Flynn, PhD and Kevin Knight, PhD IBR Data Manager: Grace A. Rowan, PhD Project Director/Associate Research Scientist: Jennifer Edwards Becan, PhD Project Scientists: George W. Joe, EdD; Wayne E. K. Lehman, PhD; Jennifer Pankow, PhD; Julie S. Gray, PhD Graduate Research Assistant: Rachel D. Crawley, M.S.
-Funded by: National Institute on Drug Abuse (NIDA) Project Period: July 2013 to June 2018
+Principal Investigator: Danica Kalling Knight, PhD JJ Partners: Texas Juvenile Justice Department and Nancy Arrigona (Council of State Governments - Justice Center)

+Co-Principal Investigators:

+Patrick M. Flynn, PhD and Kevin Knight, PhD

+IBR Data Manager/Research Scientist:

+Grace A. Rowan, PhD

+Project Director/Associate Research Scientist:

+Jennifer Edwards Becan, PhD

+Project Scientists:

+George W. Joe, EdD; Wayne E. K. Lehman, PhD; Jennifer Pankow, PhD

+Postdoctoral Research Fellow: Julie S. Gray, PhD Research Associates:

+Michele Gould, MPH: Roxanne Muiruir, MPH

+Graduate Research Assistants:

+Rachel D. Crawley, M.S.; Sarah Theisen

+Project Period: July 2013 to June 2018

+Recent Activity: The full implementation study protocol was approved by the JJ-TRIALS Steering Committee in April 2014.

 While effective assessments and interventions exist for youth with substance use problems, uptake of evidence-based principles and practices within juvenile justice (JJ) settings has been limited.
-Service delivery typically occurs within disjointed practice settings (e.g., juvenile correctional centers, parole or probation, community-based drug treatment), and continuity of care can be challenging.
+Service delivery typically occurs within disjointed practice settings (e.g., juvenile correctional centers, community-based drug treatment), and continuity of care can be challenging.
 Effective strategies are needed for implementing evidence-based practices to enhance service delivery for juvenile offenders and promote sustainable change across large, multifaceted systems.

-In 2013, the National Institute on Drug Abuse (NIDA) funded the Juvenile Justice Translational Research on Interventions for Adolescents in the Legal System (JJ-TRIALS), a 5-year cooperative designed to support implementation research that improves the continuum of substance abuse and HIV services for youth under juvenile justice supervision.
+In 2013, The National Institute on Drug Abuse (NIDA) funded the Juvenile Justice-Translational Research on interventions for Adolescents in the Legal System (JJ-TRIALS), a 5-year cooperative designed to support implementation research that improves the continuum of substance abuse and HIV services for youth under juvenile justice supervision.
 TCU-IBR is one of seven Research Centers selected.
-Each center is partnering with juvenile justice agencies, and the Texas Juvenile Justice Department (TJJD) serves as TCU's partner and Co-Investigator.
+Each center is partnering with juvenile justice agencies.
+The Texas Juvenile Justice Department (TJJD) and Nancy Arrigona of the Council of State Governments - Justice Center serve as TCU's partners.

 The 5-year project includes two primary components - a National Survey and an integrated set of Implementation Science Research Studies.
-The National Survey will elicit information on substance use and HIV screening/assessment, prevention, and treatment services available to youth in community settings.
-Surveys will be elicited in 2014 and 2016 from juvenile probation/parole agencies, treatment service providers, and judges.
-The information will be used to determine the state of the juvenile services continuum nationally in order to identify service gaps and inform public policy.
+The National Survey elicits information on substance use and HIV screening, assessment, prevention, and treatment services available to youth in community settings.
+Surveys are being elicited in 2014 and 2016 from juvenile probation/parole agencies, treatment service providers, and judges.
+The information is being used to determine the state of the juvenile services continuum nationally in order to identify service gaps and inform public policy.

-The overarching goal of the Implementation Science Research Studies is to ascertain which implementation strategies are most effective for improving the continuum of substance use and HIV services available to juvenile offenders.
-Research questions will address whether strategies for promoting organizational change are effective for lowering unmet needs of youth and ensuring that change efforts are efficient and productive.
-Targeted service outcomes include agency-level performance measures such as increases in the proportion of juveniles being screened for substance use, the proportion of youth with an identified need receiving a referral, the proportion of youth initiating treatment based on need, and the degree to which youth receive quality services.
-Implementation outcomes include the efficiency of agencies' change efforts, staff attitudes toward new practices, as well as qualitative measures of the change process.
+In the primary implementation study, a cluster-randomized design (with a phased roll-out) is being used to evaluate the effectiveness of two bundles of Implementation Strategies for improving substance use services available to juvenile offenders.
+Research questions address whether strategies for promoting organizational change are effective for lowering unmet needs of youth and ensuring that change efforts are efficient and productive.
+Targeted service outcomes include agency-level performance measures such as increases in the proportion of juveniles receiving substance use screening and assessment services, the proportion of youth with an identified need receiving a referral, the proportion of youth initiating treatment based on need, and the degree to which youth engage in treatment services.
+Implementation outcomes include documentation of progress toward site-selected goals, staff attitudes toward new practices, as well as qualitative measures of the change process.

 Cooperative efforts are currently underway to design a set of implementation studies that will not only achieve the goals of system-wide improvement in service and implementation outcomes, but will also contribute to implementation science through the development of new strategies and tools, novel theoretical and methodological advances, and new measurement approaches.
-Data collection for the implementation studies is expected to begin in early 2015.